fanglingsu/vimb/commands.md

 ## queue
 {:#queue}

-The queue allows to mark URLs for later reding (something like a read it later list).
+The queue allows to mark URLs for later reading (something like a read it later list).
 This list is shared between the single instances of vimb.
 Only available if vimb has been compiled with QUEUE feature.